WeblateOrg/weblate/docs/user/translating.rst

 Translation history
 +++++++++++++++++++

-Every change is by default (unless disabled in subproject settings) saved in the database and can be reverted.
+Every change is by default (unless disabled in resource settings) saved in the database and can be reverted.
 Of course you can still also revert anything in underlaying version control system.